Poland declares state of emergency on Belarus border amid migrant surge | Law-Order

 Poland declared a state of emergency in two regions bordering Belarus on Thursday following a surge of illegal migration that Warsaw has blamed on its neighbour.
 Poland and the European Union have accused Belarusian President Alexander Lukashenko of encouraging hundreds of migrants to cross into Polish territory to put pressure on the bloc over sanctions it has imposed on Minsk.

-"DIFFICULT AND DANGEROUS" "The situation on the border with Belarus is difficult and dangerous," presidential spokesman Blazej Spychalski told reporters on Thursday.
+The EU imposed economic sanctions on Belarus following a disputed election in August 2020 and a crackdown on the opposition, and says Lukashenko has deliberately encouraged migrants to cross into Poland, Latvia and Lithuania in retaliation.
+Belarus' Foreign Minister Vladimir Makei on Thursday blamed "Western politicians" for the situation on the borders, Belarusian state news agency Belta reported.

-"Today, we as Poland, being responsible for our own borders, but also for the borders of the European Union, must take measures to ensure the security of Poland and the (EU)."
-The government has also said it needs to be prepared for "provocations" during military exercises organised by the Russian army in Russian and Belarusian territory near Poland from Sept.
-10.
+"Belarus has always honored all the provisions of our agreements to the letter," Makei told a news conference.
+"DIFFICULT AND DANGEROUS"

-"We must be prepared for every scenario," Polish Interior Minister Mariusz Kaminski said on Thursday.
-Rights activists have accused Polish authorities of denying adequate medical care to stranded migrants.
-Warsaw says they are the responsibility of Belarus and it has also accused Minsk of refusing a convoy of humanitarian aid meant for the migrants.
+Polish presidential spokesman Blazej Spychalski said the situation on the border was "difficult and dangerous".
+"Today, we as Poland, being responsible for our own borders, but also for the borders of the European Union, must take measures to ensure the security of Poland and the (EU)," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)